Fabian Müller (composer): Biography

 Fabian Müller is one of the leading Swiss composers of his generation.
 He originally comes from Lengau in the canton of Aargau and grew up in Zurich as the son of Peter and Hella Müller-Heuer (daughter of Walter Heuer), a central figure in the area of German orthography.
 He first studied the cello with Claude Starck at the Zurich Conservatory, but then increasingly dedicated his energies to composition.
 He studied composition with Josef Haselbach at the Zurich Conservatory.
 After completing his studies, he spent four summers at the courses of the Aspen Music Festival (Colorado).
 While there, he studied with Jacob Druckman, Bernard Rands and George Tsontakis.

 He received decisive encouragement from David Zinman, who made a recording with the Philharmonia Orchestra, London, including "Nachtgesänge" with Swedish mezzo-soprano Malena Ernman, the Cello Concerto (1999), played by Müller's wife, the Taiwanese cellist Pi-Chin Chien and two further orchestral works.

 Müller's works are played internationally by well-known orchestras and ensembles and have been heard in halls such as the Carnegie Hall in New York, the Berlin Philharmonic, the Tonhalle Zurich, the Lucerne Culture and Congress Centre, the Philharmonie St. Petersburg and the Teatro Colón.
 He wrote commissioned works for the Lucerne Festival, the Interlaken Music Festival and the Vestfold Festspillene in Norway.
 His works have been performed at the Festival de musique de La Chaise-Dieu in France, at the Aspen Music Festival in Colorado and at the Festival Internacional de Ushuaia in Argentina.

-Fabian Müller was artistic director of the International Music Festival Lenzburgiade in Switzerland from 2009-2013 and he is very interested in ethnomusicology.
+Fabian Müller was artistic director of the International Music Festival Lenzburgiade in Switzerland from 2009 to 2013 and he is very interested in ethnomusicology.
 He spent ten years (1991 to 2002) preparing the publication of the Hanny Christen Collection, a ten-volume anthology of folk music with over 10‘000 tunes from the 19th Century, which initiated a new era for the traditional music of his country.